-Should you be soaking nuts and seeds before you eat them?
-Why do so many raw vegan recipes say to soak nuts before using them?
+Many raw vegan recipes say to soak nuts before using them.
 What are the advantages?
 How do you soak nuts and seeds?

-Many raw food recipes call for soaked nuts or seeds.
-There are several reasons for soaking nuts ranging from flavor to increased nutritional value.
+There are several reasons for soaking nuts or seeds, ranging from flavor to increased nutritional value.
 Sometimes it is simply to prepare the food to be soft enough that it will blend more smoothly.
 Many raw vegan recipes use blended up nuts in ways that other recipes do not, either to make raw nut milk or to simulate baked goods, like cookies and pies.

 You'll notice that soaked walnuts do not have that astringent, mouth-puckering taste to them.
 This is because when soaking walnuts, the tannins are rinsed away, leaving behind a softer, more buttery nut.
 The soak water from nuts and seeds should always be discarded and never used as water in a recipe.